-- 10.24.
-Heads of Service are responsible for ensuring that any bids for external funding are made in consultation with the Treasurer. - 10.25.
-Heads of Service must ensure that any project to be funded by external funding does not commence until proper approval has been obtained and the source of external funding confirmed.
+- 10.24 Brigade Managers are responsible for ensuring that any bids for external funding are made in consultation with the Treasurer. - 10.25 Brigade Managers must ensure that any project to be funded by external funding does not commence until proper approval has been obtained and the source of external funding confirmed. - 10.26 The Treasurer is responsible for ensuring that all funding notified by external bodies is received and properly accounted for in the Authority's accounts.

-10.26.
-The Treasurer is responsible for ensuring that all funding notified by external bodies is received and properly accounted for in the Authority's accounts.
-Heads of Service are responsible for providing all necessary information to enable this to be achieved.
+Brigade Managers are responsible for providing all necessary information to enable this to be achieved.